Change Started

 Montreal Protocol Impact

-Implementation of the Montreal Protocol progressed well in many, and the schedules were mostly adhered to, and some were even executed in advance.
+Implementation of the Montreal Protocol progressed well, and the schedules were mostly adhered to, and some were even executed in advance.

 Around 99 percent of ozone-depleting substances have been phased out and restored to the layer above Earth.
 In addition to helping protect the ozone layer, the Montreal Protocol has also helped reduce the amount of greenhouse gases going into the atmosphere.